The Ark Work

-The Ark Work is the third studio album by American rock band Liturgy.
-It was released on March 24, 2015 through Thrill Jockey record label.
+The Ark Work is the third studio album by American black metal band Liturgy.
+It was released on March 24, 2015, through Thrill Jockey record label.

 The first single off the album, "Quetzalcoatl" was released digitally on January 20, 2015.

 Background

 Following the release of the band's second album, Aesthethica, Liturgy toured as a duo, only featuring the band leader Haela Hunt-Hendrix and guitarist Bernard Gann.
 During this period, Hunt-Hendrix planned the album by herself for a couple of years and expressed a desire to move away from its standard “transcendental black metal” style, to incorporate more “electronic elements.”

 In 2014, the former band members, bassist Tyler Dusenbury and drummer Greg Fox, rejoined the band to record the upcoming third studio album.
-The Ark Work was announced on January 20, 2015 and the press release of the album describes it as featuring "cross-fertilizing hardstyle beats, occult-oriented rap, and the glitched re-sampling of IDM."
+The Ark Work was announced on January 20, 2015, and the press release of the album describes it as featuring "cross-fertilizing hardstyle beats, occult-oriented rap, and the glitched re-sampling of IDM."